Efficient Model-Based Deep Learning via Network Pruning and Fine-Tuning: Introduction

 Model-based deep learning (MBDL) has emerged as an alternative to traditional DL~\cite{Ongie.etal2020,Kamilov.etal2023,Monga.etal2021}.
 The key idea behind MBDL is to iteratively update images through operators that integrate the measurement models of the imaging systems and the learned CNNs.
 Notable examples of MBDL include \emph{plug-and-play (PnP)}~\cite{Venkatakrishnan.etal2013,Sreehari.etal2016}, \emph{regularization by denoising (RED)}~\cite{Romano.etal2017}, \emph{deep unfolding (DU)}~\cite{Schlemper.etal2018,Yang.etal2016,Hammernik.etal2018} and \emph{deep equilibrium models (DEQ)}~\cite{Gilton.etal2021,Heaton.etal2021}.
 Despite its superior performance, the iterative nature of MBDL also results in high computational cost during testing, limiting its applicability in large-scale applications.
 The computational complexity of MBDL arises from both the measurement models and the learned CNNs within the operators.
 Although several studies in MBDL have reduced the computational demand of the measurement models~\cite{Liu.etal2022,Wu.etal2020a,Sun.etal2019,Liu.etal2021a,Tang.Davies2020}, to the best of our knowledge, effort to mitigate the computational cost from the standpoint of the CNN priors remains unexplored.

-In this paper, we bridge this gap by proposing a \emph{\textbf{S}tructured \textbf{P}runing \textbf{A}lgorithm for model-based \textbf{DE}ep learning (SPADE)}.
-SPADE uses the group $\ell_1$ -norm criteria to rank the importance of filters in the pre-trained CNN and then progressively eliminates filters from the least to the most important.
-We propose three distinct learning strategies for fine-tuning the pruned models depending on the availability of pre-trained models and ground truth: \emph{(a) supervised} penalizes the discrepancy between pruned model output and corresponding ground truth; \emph{(b) school} enforces consistency between pruned model output and that of the pre-trained model; \emph{(c) self-supervised} relies exclusively on testing dataset by using the losses of data fidelity and equivariant imaging~\cite{Chen.etal2021}.
-We validated SPADE on two imaging problems: compressed sensing MRI (CS-MRI) and image super-resolution.
-We conducted comprehensive experiments to demonstrate the effectiveness of SPADE.
+In this paper, we bridge this gap by proposing a novel pipeline that combines network pruning and fine-tuning for obtaining more efficient MBDL networks for inverse problems.
+Our proposed pipeline uses the group $\ell_1$ -norm criteria to rank the importance of filters in the pre-trained CNN and then progressively eliminates filters from the least to the most important~\cite{Fang.etal2023}.
+Our proposed pipeline then integrates three distinct learning strategies for fine-tuning the pruned models depending on the availability of pre-trained models and ground truth: \emph{(a) supervised} penalizes the discrepancy between pruned model output and corresponding ground truth; \emph{(b) school} enforces consistency between pruned model output and that of the pre-trained model; \emph{(c) self-supervised} relies exclusively on testing dataset by using the losses of data fidelity and equivariant imaging~\cite{Chen.etal2021}.
+We show that our proposed pipeline can significantly increase the speed and efficiency of popular DU and DEQ models on two imaging problems: accelerated MRI and image super-resolution.
+Overall, our paper is the first to show that pruning and fine-tuning can significantly improve the scalability of MBDL with nearly no loss in imaging performance.